CSCI-1101-TTh12-F22/ps10/README.md

 <img src="bubble.png" width=300>

-### Step 6: Document your use the shell
+### Step 6: Document your use of the shell (command line, Terminal) for calling your function
-Take a screenshot your program call and the output on the terminal/cmd so that I know you used the terminal/cmd to run the program.
+Take a screenshot of your program call with the command line argument and the output on the terminal/cmd so that I know you used the terminal/cmd to run the program.

 ---